cjcase/lazylab/README.md

   * Metadefender https://www.metadefender.com/public-api/#!/about
   * TotalHash https://totalhash.cymru.com/contact-us/
   * Hybrid Analysis https://www.hybrid-analysis.com/apikeys/info
-3.
+2. Add your keys to the script
+3. Tweak the amount of files you want to do analysis on (variable in the script)
-2. Run the script by pointing it to a directory and specifing a 2 number code to choose malware samples from `python3 lazylab.py /path/to/malwares 42`
+4. Run the script by pointing it to a directory and specifing a 2 number code to choose malware samples from `python3 lazylab.py /path/to/malwares 42`

 # To Do